-Overall, during 2019, the Product Lines and Functional Lines have been able to further improve or at least maintain comparable maturity levels.
-Amongst others an increase was measured in maturity on Data Management (including a.o. governance and data quality in Solvency II reporting), Information Security and Product Management.
+In 2020, the maturity level of risk management and risk control increased further as compared to 2019.
+Amongst others an increase was measured in maturity on Data Management (including governance and data quality in Solvency II reporting) and Process Management.